RuiGaolab/stGCL_Turorials/source/Installation.rst

-.. stGCL documentation master file, created by sphinx-quickstart on Thu Sep 16 19:43:51 2021.
+.. stGCL_Tutorials documentation master file, created by sphinx-quickstart on Tue Aug  1 15:43:58 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.